Stars Coffee, anyone? Starbucks successor opening in Russia

 The departure of these companies was a psychological blow to Russians who had become used to the comforts of Western-style consumer culture.
 But Russian entrepreneurs saw opportunity in suddenly unoccupied stores.

 Former McDonald’s outlets are reopening and attracting sizable crowds under the name Vkusno — i Tochka.
-Though the name doesn’t roll off the tongue easily and is a little awkward to translate (roughly: It’s Tasty — Period), the menu is a testament to imitation being the most sincere form of flattery.
+Though the name doesn’t roll off the tongue easily and is a little awkward to translate (roughly: It’s Tasty — Period), the menu is a testament to imitation being the sincerest form of flattery.

-Yunus Yusupov, a popular rap artist who uses the stage name Timati, and restaurateur Anton Pinsky partnered to buy the Starbucks assets and took the imitation strategy a step further by giving the operation an English-language name.
+Yunus Yusupov, a popular rap artist who uses the stage name Timati, and restaurateur Anton Pinsky partnered to buy the Starbucks assets, then took the imitation strategy a step further by giving the operation an English-language name.

 At a news conference Thursday, they vowed to reopen all the former Starbucks under their new identity and even expand the business.
 The U.S. company had built its Russian operation to about 130 stores since entering the country in 2007.
+The stores were owned and operated by a franchisee, Alshaya Group of Kuwait.

 While the close resemblance of the new operations to their predecessors could be seen as riding someone else’s inspiration and effort, the Starbucks and McDonald’s successors also fit a national-pride concept.
 Since Russia was walloped by sanctions and foreign pullouts, officials frequently assert that Russia will overcome by relying on its own resources and energies.